-A permit is required for the direct or indirect discharge of pollutants to waters of the State.
-Waste discharge licenses, 38 M.R.S. § 413(1).
-Snow Dumps: Best Management Practices for Pollution Prevention, 06-096 CMR 573(3) (effective July 29, 2012) states that a waste discharge permit is required for "[d]ischarges of snow removed from public or private ways or parking lots directly into estuarine and marine waters."
-The Department may issue a GP authorizing the discharge of certain pollutants from multiple individual discharge sources and locations which all have the same type of discharges and which involve situations where the Department determines there is a relatively low risk for significant environmental impact pursuant to General Permits for Certain Wastewater Discharges, 06-096 C.M.R.
-529 (last amended June 27, 2007).
-The Department has determined that discharges of waste snow removed from public or private ways or parking lots directly into estuarine or marine waters of the State and that conform to the applicability and coverage standards established in the General Permit may be authorized by a general permit.
+A permit is required for the direct or indirect discharge of pollutants to waters of the State and United States pursuant to Waste discharge licenses, 38 M.R.S. § 413(1) and Federal Water Pollution Control Act, Title 33 U.S.C. § 1251, et seq.
+The Department is authorized by the USEPA to administer the NPDES permit program in Maine.
+The Department may issue a General Permit authorizing the discharge of certain pollutants from multiple individual discharge sources and locations which all have the same type of discharges and which involve situations where the Department determines there is a relatively low risk for significant environmental impact.
+General Permits for Certain Wastewater Discharges, 06-096 CMR 529(3)(c) (last amended June 27, 2007).
+The Department has determined that discharges resulting from the application of authorized aquatic piscicides located within the geographic area of coverage and that conform to the applicability and coverage standards established herein may be authorized by a General Permit.